 Education, Financial Literacy, Youth

 Financial literacy is seldom taught systematically in elementary school.
-In Ohio, for example, financial literacy is a strand of Ohio Common Core, but teachers are not equipped with effective tools to teach it.
+In Ohio, for example, financial literacy is a strand of Ohio's Learning Standards, but teachers are not equipped with effective tools to teach it.
 What’s more, access to technology in the classroom is inconsistent, and available solutions can’t meet the needs of all teachers and schools.
 Yet we all recognize how important it is that our children are financially capable as young as possible.

-We used insights gained through comprehensive user research and partnered with award winning instructional designers to develop a financial literacy curriculum mapped to the Ohio Common Core Standards for grades 1-6.
+We used insights gained through comprehensive user research and partnered with award winning instructional designers to develop a financial literacy curriculum mapped to the Ohio's Learning Standards for grades 1-6.

 We then designed and built a full-featured web-based management and assessment platform for this curriculum.
 Now, any teacher can lead interactive lessons that include 25 interactive games, over 2 hours of animation, and 20+ supplemental worksheets.